crcdng/imperfect-vr/README.md

 Imperfect VR is inspired by ["Imperfect Cinema"](http://www.imperfectcinema.com/) by Allister Gall which in turn is inspired by the essay ["For an imperfect cinema"](http://www.ejumpcut.org/archive/onlinessays/JC20folder/ImperfectCinema.html) by Julio García Espinosa.

-It was part of my practice-based PhD "Designing Playful Systems" https://www.crcdng.com/static/pdf/MS_ImperfectVR.pdf.
+It was part of my practice-based PhD "Designing Playful Systems".

 ## The VR scenes for the workshop